ortus-docs/commandbox-docs/embedded-server/multi-site-support/servlet-pass-predicate.md

 In CommandBox, now we have the ability to combine both of those bullets together into a single piece of software.
 No reverse proxy is needed, nor is a second port to proxy to.

 In all cases with the legacy setup, there is always a check of some kind that decides which requests will get sent to the servlet.
 This is usually checking for URLs ending in `.cfm` or `.cfc`.
-Common implementations of this are
+Common implementations of this are:

 * Adobe's CF connector
 * The mod\_cfml module for Apache